Anil Menon: SpaceX Medical Director

-Anil Menon joined the SpaceX in April 2018 as their first flight surgeon.
+Anil Menon joined SpaceX in April 2018 as its first flight surgeon.
 He was present at four Crew Dragon missions from SpaceX Demo-2 through Inspiration4, especially at the times of recovery and crew suit-up.
-In this way he helped to launch the company's first humans to space during NASA’s SpaceX Demo-2 mission as well as first civilians on Inspiration4 mission and building a medical organization to support the human system during future missions such as Starship.

-After rejoining NASA as a astronaut candidate, he left SpaceX in December 2021.
+In this way, he helped to launch the company's first humans to space during NASA's SpaceX Demo-2 mission, as well as the first civilians on the Inspiration4 mission and building a medical organization to support the human system during future missions such as Starship.
+After being accepted as an astronaut candidate, he left SpaceX in December 2021.

 NASA astronaut career

-In December 2021, Menon was selected as an NASA astronaut.
-Menon reported for duty in January 2022 and is currently undergoing two years of initial astronaut training as a NASA astronaut candidate.
+In December 2021, Menon was selected as a NASA astronaut.
+Menon reported for duty in January 2022 and completed two years of initial astronaut training as a NASA astronaut candidate on March 5, 2024.

-Upon completion, he could be assigned to missions that involve performing research aboard the International Space Station as well as deep space missions to destinations including the Moon on NASA's Orion spacecraft and Space Launch System rocket.
+Since completion of initial astronaut training, Menon could be assigned to missions that involve performing research aboard the International Space Station as well as deep space missions to destinations including the Moon on NASA's Orion spacecraft and Space Launch System rocket.

+He has been assigned to fly on Soyuz MS-29, expected to launch in June 2026, where he will participate in Expedition 74/75.

 Personal life

-He is married to Anna Menon, who is a Lead Space Operations Engineer at SpaceX and a spaceflight crew member, under Jared Isaacman's Polaris program.
+He is married to Anna Menon, who is also a NASA astronaut candidate from Astronaut Group 24, former Lead Space Operations Engineer at SpaceX and a spaceflight crew member of Polaris Dawn as part of Jared Isaacman's Polaris program.
 They have two children.
 Both he and his wife appeared in the final episode of the five-episode television documentary entitled Countdown: Inspiration4 Mission to Space, released on Netflix in September 2021.